Benefits of our Home insurance policies

 - Vandalism or malicious damage

 Some contents insurance policies also offer the following…

-Aside from the basics that make up a contents insurance policy and dependent upon the insurer, you may also have cover for things like:
+Aside from the basics that make up a contents insurance policy and dependent upon the insurance provider, you may also have cover for things like:

 - Accidental damage - Not all contents insurance policies provide cover for accidental damage as standard, but most will at the very least give you the option to add it on as an extra.

-- Sports equipment – Some insurers include cover for sports equipment i.e. golf clubs, skis/ski wear, scuba diving kit, some offer this cover as an extra, and a small number don’t cover it at all.
+- Sports equipment – Some insurance provider include cover for sports equipment i.e. golf clubs, skis/ski wear, scuba diving kit, some offer this cover as an extra, and a small number don’t cover it at all.

-- Special events increase - A number of insurers automatically increase your sum insured for a period of time (usually 30 days) either side of a major celebration i.e. Christmas or a Birthday in order to provide extra cover for any gifts that are in your home.
+- Special events increase - A number of insurance providers automatically increase your sum insured for a period of time (usually 30 days) either side of a major celebration i.e. Christmas or a Birthday in order to provide extra cover for any gifts that are in your home.

-- Cash at home – Some insurers include cover for physical cash that you have at home.
-The amount of cover provided will vary by insurer, but is likely to range from £200 to £1,000.
+- Cash at home – Some insurance provider include cover for physical cash that you have at home.
+The amount of cover provided will vary by insurance provider, but is likely to range from £200 to £1,000.